-Members of the BIT / SART team include: Dr. Peggy Chalker, Gary Heaton, Amy McClellan, Dr. Jeff Montgomery, Tom Payton, and Dr. Jessica Wise.
-SSCC offers counseling to students and employees available through Impact Solutions.
+Southern State also offers counseling to students and employees available through Impact Solutions.
 Impact Solutions can be reached at 800-628-7722 x2713 Option 2 or 866-780-0855 for live support.
 Further, the Suicide Prevention and Crisis Lifeline 988 (call, text or chat) is widely communicated.